sleemanj/SimpleSleep/README.md

 ### Somewhat Low Power Blink

-The difference between sleeping deeply and sleeping lightly is chip dependant (and may be no practical difference at all), but generally SimpleSleep determines to leave Brown-Out-Detection ON in light sleeping, but turns it off in deep sleeping.
+The difference between sleeping deeply and sleeping lightly is chip dependant.
+In terms of AVR, light sleeping is generally implemented as Extended Stand By or ADC Noise Reduction (with ADC off) modes, this uses more power than deeply but less than idle.

     #include <SimpleSleep.h>
     SimpleSleep Sleep;